MicrosoftEdge/WebView2Feedback/specs/ServerCertificate.md

 void WebView_ReceivingServerCertificateError(object sender, CoreWebView2ReceivingServerCertificateErrorEventArgs e)
 {
+  CoreWebView2Certificate certificate = e.ServerCertificate;

+  // Continues with the navigation to a server with a TLS certificate if
-  if (e.ErrorStatus == CoreWebView2WebErrorStatus.CertificateIsInvalid)
+  // the certificate is invalid and signed by badssl authority. if (e.ErrorStatus == CoreWebView2WebErrorStatus.CertificateIsInvalid &&
-  {
+      (certificate.Issuer == "*.badssl.com" ||
+      certificate.Issuer == "BadSSL Untrusted Root Certificate Authority")) {
-    // Continue the request with the SSL certificate. e.Handled = true;
+    // Continue the request with the TLS certificate. e.Handled = true;
   }
   else